Pale white peonies are not considered to be common garden peony varieties, but one of the most popular is the Duchesse de Nemours peony.

 While Peonies don’t need a lot of attention, it is a good idea to give heavy-flowered varieties like Duchesse de Nemours some kind of support for their stems.
 This can be wooden stakes, metal peony circles, or even tomato cages.
 Peonies don’t mind metal, so don’t worry about that bothering them.

 There’s no need to mulch them heavily in the winter, except possibly in Zones 2-3.
-If you do decide to mulch them in warmer zones, a light mulching will be fine.
+If you do decide to mulch them in warmer zones, light mulching will be fine.
 Peonies are very cold-hardy!
-Wait until soil is frozen to apply the winter protective mulch.
+Wait until the soil is frozen to apply the winter protective mulch.

 Fortunately, Peonies aren’t vulnerable to many pests.
 Not only do they resist deer and rabbits, but they also have a symbiotic relationship with ants that protects them from things like slugs or aphids.
 They can, however, contract a variety of diseases if you aren’t careful with them.

-Peonies are vulnerable to powder mildew, which is rarely lethal but can make life much more difficult for them.
-The best way to prevent this is to keep them in the sunlight and to treat any signs of mildew right away.
+Peonies are vulnerable to powdery mildew, which is rarely lethal but can make life much more difficult for them.
+The best way to prevent this is to keep them in the sunlight and treat any signs of mildew right away.
 Plenty of sunlight will not only help the plant grow healthily but also suppress any fungus growing on it.

 Many infections that peonies can suffer from require you to either remove the affected part of the plant to remove the plant altogether.
 Never leave dead plant foliage, stems, or roots in your garden!